oPisiti/WordleClone/README.md

 For the game to use this new filtered file, its name must be put in line 24 of main.js, at:
   - secretWordList = readTextFile("./Database/<filtered-list-file>");

+# P5js library

+This project uses the p5js library.

+Thank you to all the contributors.

+For the latest release, go to https://p5js.org/download/